✓ Updated July 2026

 Top Things to Do

-Exploring the Mission Murals of San Francisco
+Exploring the Murals of the Mission District, San Francisco

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.